mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 visually represented as a tree that grows on the horizontal axis or the same, the independent variable (decision year).

-The first solutions' tree version depicted below was made with HTML, CSS, and the DOM API (`div` elements).
+The first solution tree version depicted below was made with HTML, CSS, and the DOM API (`div` elements).
 That version can be found at [EP: MRM](https://github.com/tobiasbriones/machine-replacement-model---ep)[^1].
 It's recommended to check it out to understand the problem better and get